 Jan Maisel is a practicing pediatrician in Marin County.
 She studied at the University of Michigan, then attended UC Berkeley for her PhD in molecular biology, followed by a post-doctoral genetics fellowship at UCSF.
 Ultimately she decided to pursue clinical medicine, attending the University of Miami for her MD, then returning to UCSF for her Pediatrics residency.
 She is an Associate Clinical Professor of Pediatrics at UCSF and a past chair of the Department of Pediatrics at Marin Health.
 She has been a community volunteer in several Bay Area nonprofit agencies that serve families and children.
 Over the years, Jan has contributed to the development and creation of children’s programs at JFCS, and served on our Board of Directors.

-JFCS Board Member
+JFCS Board of Directors

 Lela Sarnat, PhD